The Photometric LSST Astronomical Time-series Classification Challenge (PLAsTiCC): Selection of a performance metric for classification probabilities balancing diverse science goals: Conclusion

 \section{Conclusion}

-As part of the preparation for \plasticc\, we investigate the properties of metrics suitable for probabilistic light curve classifications in the absence of a single scientific goal.
-To that end, we sought a metric that avoids reducing classification probabilities to deterministic labels and one that rewards a classifier with strong performance across all classes over a classifier that performs well on a small subset of the classes and poorly on all others.
+As part of the preparation for \plasticc\, we investigated the properties of metrics suitable for probabilistic light curve classifications in the absence of a single scientific goal.
+Therefore, we sought a metric that avoids reducing classification probabilities to deterministic labels and is compatible with a multi-class, rather than binary (two-class), setting.
+We did not consider some of the most popular metrics used in astronomy (such as accuracy, combinations of the true and false positive and negative rates, and AUC functions thereof) because they did not satisfy these criteria, even though it is in principle possible to extend such metrics for our situation.
+Our experimental design thus explores the response of potential metrics to simulated classification submissions from a set of mock classifier archetypes expected of generic transient and variable classifiers.

-We compared two metrics specific to probabilistic classifications: the Brier score and the log-loss.
-Even though the Brier score and log-loss metrics take values consistent with one another, they are structurally and conceptually different, with wholly different interpretations.
-The Brier score is a sum of square differences between probabilities; the explicit penalty term is an attractive feature, but it treats probabilities as generic scores and is not interpretable in terms of information.
-The log-loss on the other hand is readily interpretable, meaning the metric itself could be propagated into forecasting the constraining power of \lsst, affecting the choice of observing strategy.
+We identified two metrics of multi-class classification probabilities established in the literature: the Brier score and the log-loss.
+The Brier score and the log-loss metrics are structurally and conceptually different, with wholly different interpretations.
+The Brier score is a sum of square differences between probabilities; the explicit penalty term is an attractive feature, but it treats probabilities as generic scores.
+The log-loss on the other hand is readily interpretable as a measure of information, meaning the metric itself could be propagated into forecasting the cosmological constraining power of \lsst, affecting the choice of observing strategy.

-We discovered that the log-loss is somewhat more sensitive to the systematic errors in classification that we find most concerning for generic scientific applications.
-While both metrics could be appropriate for \plasticc, the log-loss is preferable due to its interpretability in terms of information.

-Both metrics are susceptible to rewarding a classifier that performs well on the most prevalent class and poorly on all others, which fails to meet the needs of \plasticc's diverse motivations.
-We explored a weighted average of the metric values on a per-class basis as a possible mitigation strategy to incentivize classifying uncommon classes, effectively ``leveling the playing field'' in the presence of highly imbalanced class membership.
-Although weights do impact the interpretability of the log-loss, we select a per-class weighted log-loss as the optimal choice for \plasticc.
+When evaluated with equal weight on each classified object, both the Brier score and the log-loss metrics are susceptible to rewarding a classifier that performs well on the most prevalent class and poorly on all others, which fails to meet the needs of \plasticc's diverse motivations under the unavoidable population imbalances of astronomical data.
+To discourage competitors from neglecting rare classes, we explored a weighted average of the metric values on a per-class basis as a possible mitigation strategy to incentivize classifying uncommon classes, effectively ``leveling the playing field'' in the presence of highly nonuniform class membership.